tud-zih-energy/x86_adapt/README.md

 # x86_adapt
 A Linux kernel module, that allows changing/toggling system parameters stored in MSR and PCI registers of x86 processors

+Its usage was initially presented at Ena-HPC 2013:

+Integrating performance analysis and energy efficiency optimizations in a unified environment, R Schöne, D Molka - Computer Science-Research and Development, 2014, [DOI:10.1007/s00450-013-0243-7](http://dx.doi.org/10.1007/s00450-013-0243-7)

 ## Dependencies